 Economy & Jobs

-In the wake of the financial crisis and Great Recession, Georgia entered the month of January 2011 with a staggering unemployment rate of 10.4%.
-A lot has changed since then.
-Today Georgia stands as a beacon of economic opportunity for the rest of country.
+In the wake of the financial crisis during the Great Recession, Georgia entered the month of January 2011 with a staggering unemployment rate of 10.4 percent.
+Times were tough for families across the state of Georgia, but through hard work and determination Georgia Republicans pulled our state out of economic downturn, and today it is recognized as a beacon for economic opportunity for the rest of the country.

 In 2015, Georgia made history.
 In the face of uncertain transportation funding from Washington, the House Republican Caucus stepped up to take control of our state’s infrastructure destiny by passing HB 170, an aggressive, groundbreaking initiative that provides our state with over $10 billion in state transportation funding over 10 years.